thesaumya27/Bengaluru_house_price_predictor/README.md

 Feature Engineering: Creating new features and transforming existing ones to better represent the data.
 ### Exploratory Data Analysis (EDA)
-Visualization: Using matplotlib to create plots that show relationships between different features and the target variable (house price).

 Statistical Analysis: Identifying key trends and patterns in the data, such as the effect of location or the number of bedrooms on house prices.
 ### Model Building
 Regression Models: Implementing various regression techniques such as: